 A 95 percent confidence interval can be calculated based on population size, number of respondents, and the variability in responses to a given question.
 For water providers (including combined providers), there were a total of 256 respondents out of a population of 687.
 When describing what percent of providers chose a given answer to a survey question, the resulting maximum 95 percent confidence interval of 4.9 percentage points.
 This means that if 100 percent of providers had responded to the survey, there is a 95 percent chance that the result would be within 5.2 percentage points of the actual survey results.
 The confidence interval increases when the results are divided into smaller populations, as when they are divided by provider size or region.
-This means that the results presented by provider size or by region should be interpreted with greater caution.
+This means that the response values can be extrapolated to apply to the entire population with less certainty.
+Therefore, the results presented by provider size or by region should be interpreted with greater caution.